fdgbt/42_roger-skyline-1/README.md

 # 42_roger-skyline-1
-This project follows the 'Init' project, where some of basics commands and first reflexes in system and network administration are learned.
+This project follows the 'Init' project, where some of basics commands and first reflexes in systems and networks administration are learned.
 This one will be a concrete example of the use of those commands and will conclude by starting a web server.

 # Expected Result